 This bill amends the Code of West Virginia to clarify the eligibility criteria for nonpublic schools and education service providers to participate in the Hope Scholarship Program.
 Key changes include the definition of "eligible recipient," which now specifies that a child must have a household adjusted gross income under $100,000 annually and must be enrolled full-time in a public school for at least 45 days during the instructional term or have been enrolled the previous year.
-Additionally, if the participation rate in the Hope Scholarship Program is below five percent of net public school enrollment by July 1, 2024, the eligibility criteria will be adjusted to include children who are enrolled or eligible for enrollment in kindergarten or public school at the time of application.
+Additionally, the bill introduces a provision that allows children to qualify for the program if the participation rate of eligible students is below five percent of net public school enrollment by July 1, 2024.

 Statutes affected: Introduced Version: 18-31-2, 18-31-11